Summer Camps Policies and Procedures

 • Concerns and complaints must be dealt with respectfully and in an appropriate manner and should not be addressed (1) in front of campers or (2) during camp time.

-• Each breach of the Family Code of Conduct, the SAIT Youth Programs policies and procedures and any relevant SAIT policies and procedures carries with it a degree of gravity.
+• Each breach of the Family Code of Conduct, the SAIT Summer Camps policies and procedures and any relevant SAIT policies and procedures carries with it a degree of gravity.
 Consequences for breach may include but are not limited to a verbal warning followed by documentation, and the expulsion of the participant without a refund, family member/participant ban from program registration for a defined period of time or indefinitely.

 Confidentiality